 Maya Angelou biography

-Multitalented barely seems to cover the depth and breadth of Maya Angelou's accomplishments.
+Multi-talented barely seems to cover the depth and breadth of Maya Angelou's accomplishments.
 She is an author, actress, screenwriter, dancer and poet.
 Born Marguerite Annie Johnson, Angelou had a difficult childhood.
-Her parents split up when she was very young, and she and her older brother Bailey were sent to live with their father's mother, Anne Henderson, in Stamps, Arkansas.
+Her parents split up when she was very young, and she and her older brother, Bailey, were sent to live with their father's mother, Anne Henderson, in Stamps, Arkansas.

-In 1961, Angelou appeared in an off-Broadway production of Jean Genet's The Blacks with James Earl Jones, Lou Gossett, Jr. and Cicely Tyson.
-While the play earned strong reviews, she moved on to other pursuits.
-Angelou spent much of the 1960s living abroad.
-She first lived in Egypt and then in Ghana, working as an editor and a freelance writer.
+In 1961, Angelou appeared in an off-Broadway production of Jean Genet's The Blacks with James Earl Jones, Lou Gossett Jr. and Cicely Tyson.
+While the play earned strong reviews, Angelou moved on to other pursuits, spending much of the 1960s abroad; she first lived in Egypt and then in Ghana, working as an editor and a freelance writer.

-In 1995, Angelou was recognized for remaining on The New York Times' paperback nonfiction best-seller list for two years—the longest-running record in the chart's history.
+In 1995, Angelou was lauded for remaining on The New York Times' paperback nonfiction best-seller list for two years—the longest-running record in the chart's history.